Untangling Your Homebrew Dependencies

 There are a bunch of homemade solutions

 out there.
-I went through homebrew’s code and brew deps --installed
+I went through homebrew’s code and brew deps --installed is the

 complete source of truth.